// STEM region Linz "MINT Region OÖ Zentral"

 We look forward to hearing from other companies, educational institutions, organizations or public bodies from Linz and the surrounding area who would like to get involved with their existing STEM initiatives.
 If you are interested in active participation, please contact us at innovation@mag.linz.at

-• Magistrat Linz, Innovationshauptplatz - Silvia Hackl und Franz Winkler übernehmen das MINT-Region-Management
+• Magistrat Linz, Innovationshauptplatz - Silvia Hackl and Franz Winkler take over MINT Region Management

 • Akademisches Gymnasium, Linz